Pleading: Notice

 Notice pleading is the dominant form of pleading used in the United States today.
 In 1938, the Federal Rules of Civil Procedure were adopted to govern civil procedure in United States federal courts.
 One goal of the Federal Rules of Civil Procedure was to relax the strict rules of code pleading.
 However, each state also has its own rules of civil procedure, which may require different, looser, or stricter rules in state court.

 Fact

-Louisiana, a state that derives its legal tradition from the Spanish and French (as opposed to English common law), employs a system of fact pleading wherein it is only necessary to plead the facts that give rise to a cause of action.
+Louisiana, a state that derives its legal tradition from the Spanish and French civil law (as opposed to English common law), employs a system of fact pleading wherein it is only necessary to plead the facts that give rise to a cause of action.
 It is not necessary even for the petitioner to identify the cause of action being pleaded.
-Mere conclusory allegations such as "the defendant was negligent" are not, by themselves, sufficient to sustain a cause of action.
+However, mere conclusory allegations such as "the defendant was negligent" are not, by themselves, sufficient to sustain a cause of action.

 Other states, including Connecticut and New Jersey, are also fact-pleading jurisdictions.
 Illinois, for example, requires that a complaint "must assert a legally recognized cause of action and it must plead facts which bring the particular case within that cause of action."